 top of page

-• How do we integrate risk mangement in our approach?
+• How is risk management integrated in our models?

 The answer to these questions lies in the statistical selection model that we designed and use on a daily basis.
 Let us tell you what it's all about, starting with a visual representation: